Blaise Giezendanner

-Blaise Giezendanner (born 29 November 1991) is a French alpine ski racer.
-Giezendanner specializes in the speed events of Downhill and Super-G. At the 2013 Winter Universiade, he won a Silver medal in the downhill, Combined, and a Gold medal in the Super-G.
+Blaise Giezendanner (born 29 November 1991) is a French alpine ski racer who specializes in the speed events of downhill and super-G. At the 2013 Winter Universiade, he won a silver medal in the downhill and combined, and a gold medal in the super-G.

 Career

-Giezendanner made his World Cup debut on 23 February 2013 in the Garmisch-Partenkirchen Downhill finishing in 53rd position.
+Giezendanner made his World Cup debut on 23 February 2013 in the Garmisch-Partenkirchen downhill finishing in 53rd position.
 In December 2013 he represented France at the 2013 Winter Universiade in Trentino, Italy.
-He finished 13th in the giant slalom, 2nd in the Downhill and the Combined and 1st in the Super-G.
+He finished 13th in the giant slalom, 2nd in the downhill and the combined, and 1st in the super-G.

-On 21 February 2015, he scored his first World Cup points in the Saalbach Downhill.
-He attained his first Top 10 World Cup result on 7 February 2016, finishing eighth in the Jeongseon Super-G. Apart from FIS events, Giezendanner competed at the 2018 Winter Olympics, and was fourth in the super-G.
+On 21 February 2015, he scored his first World Cup points in the Saalbach downhill.
+He attained his first top 10 World Cup result on 7 February 2016, finishing eighth in the Jeongseon super-G. Apart from FIS events, Giezendanner competed at the 2018 Winter Olympics, and was fourth in the super-G.